Skyrme Family Website

 Undoubtedly considered the home of the family name by many.
 Today you will find more Skyrmes in the towns in Pembroke and the places around (such as Tenby, Haverford West, Narbeth) than anywhere else in the British Isles.
 Many church graveyards in the area will show a Skyrme or two.
 The odd Skyrme will also be found further afield, such as Crickhowell.

-Map - Community website - GENUKI
+- Manorbier (10km E of Pembroke): about 35 births from 1774 Map - Community website - GENUKI

-• Penally (15km E of Pembroke, near Tenby): over 50 records from 1809-1888
+- Penally (15km E of Pembroke, near Tenby): about 25 births from 1814 Map - GENUKI

-• Llawhaden (22km NE of Pembroke, near Narbeth): about 40 records from 1655-1774
+- Llawhaden (22km NE of Pembroke, near Narbeth): about 10 births from 1655 Map - Parish information - GENUKI

-Map - Tenby History - GENUKI
+- Tenby (15km E of Pembroke): about 5 births from 1845 Map - Tenby History - GENUKI

 Herefordshire

 There is also historically a very well defined cluster of Skyrmes in Herefordshire, a county just in England near the border with mid-Wales.
 Parish records list around 250 Skyrme, Skyrm, Scirm, Skirme entries (though some may refer to events involving the same person) with common Christian names being Anne, Elizabeth, Mary, William, Thomas, Richard, John.
-Record dates range from 1552 to 1895.
+Record dates range from 1552 (Lugwardine).

 Inscription on a Tombstone

-Evidence of the Hereford connection is there for all to see - on a tombstone, strategically placed in the precints of Hereford Cathedral.
+The connection of Skyrmes with Herefordshire is there for all to see - on a tombstone, strategically placed in the precints of Hereford Cathedral, home of the Mappa Munid.
+You will find it just outside the toilets by the south transcept.
+The inscription reads:

 Underneath her lie the remains of